Xiaohao-Yang/Topic_Model_Generalisation/README.md

 <p align="center">
   <img src="results.png" alt="results" width="1000"/>
 </p>
 Overall, Greg brings significant improvements to the original models in most cases regarding neural topical generalisation.
+See more details in our [Paper]().

 # References
 Our code is based on the following implementations: